EBS 올림포스 영어독해 기본2 (2022 개정)

 Good design requires good communication, especially from machine to ____ indicating what actions are possible, what is happening, and what is about to happen.

-Communication ____ especially important when things go wrong.
+Communication is especially important when ____ go wrong.

 1 심리학에서의 연구자 간 의견 차이